 The firm discovered that the implants had been covered in an oily residue when the parts were delivered.
 It made the devices less likely to stick to the bone, allowing them to release.
 According to the Wall Street Journal, 561 people with Sulzer’s knees had to have their knees replaced by the settlement.

 Following the recall, Sulzer changed its name to Centerpulse.
 Zimmer purchased it in 2003 for $3.2 billion.
-According to attorneys, the Exactech knee recall lawsuit might result in knee replacement lawsuit settlements or judgments of between $70,000 and $400,000.
+According to attorneys, the Exactech knee recall lawsuit might result in knee replacement settlement amounts or judgments of between $70,000 and $400,000.

-What were the Damages Recovered Against a Lawsuit for Knee Replacements?
+What were the Damages Recovered Against Knee Replacement Lawsuits?

 Lawsuits for knee replacements seek to have the manufacturer cover the cost of revision surgery and associated medical costs.
 Medical implants and device manufacturers may be held liable for the harm those implants and equipment bring.

-However, they also demand that the makers repay missed income while patients recuperate from revision surgery and any additional damages sustained due to the defective implant.
+However, they also demand that the manufacturers repay missed income while patients recuperate from revision surgery and any additional damages sustained due to the defective implant.

 Coming to an end,

-If you delay, you risk losing your right to pursue a lawsuit for knee replacements.
+If you delay, you risk losing your right to pursue a knee replacement lawsuit.
 Each state offers different filing timelines depending on when you first noticed the symptoms of your lousy knee replacement.
 What do we suggest?
 Consult an attorney as soon as you can.
 They can assist you in compiling your experience and comparing it to the requirements of your particular state to see whether you qualify.

 1/5 Are you familiar with knee implant devices?